1972 NBA Finals: Game 3

+The Knicks' Dave DeBusschere was listed as doubtful for Game Three.
 Despite injury issues, New York fans were optimistic as the series now headed to Madison Square Garden, where the Knicks went 5-0 vs. the Bullets and Celtics in route to the Finals.
 The Knicks had gotten their ' split ' in two games in Los Angeles, and now had a chance to take control of the series.

 DeBusschere gamely attempted to play in the first half, but simply could not overcome his injury.
 He missed all six of his field-goal attempts.
 He was hurting and elected not to play in the second half.
 DeBusschere explained: "I didn't feel I was helping the team".

 Lucas, the star of Game 1, tried to take up DeBusschere's slack.
 He hit 11 of 21 shots for 23 total points and 14 rebounds in 47 minutes of play.
 He also added a team-high six assists.

 Frazier added 25 points himself.
 Bradley went a cold 5 of 17.

-The Lakers led 52-47 at the half, and with DeBusschere out, took over the game again in the third quarter.
+The Lakers led 52–47 at the half, and with DeBusschere out, took over the game again in the third quarter.
 Chamberlain and Laker forward Happy Hairston collected 20 rebounds apiece, with the Laker giant also adding 26 points on 9 of 10 shooting.
-West and Goodrich combined for 46 points, and Los Angeles danced out to a 22-point lead and took a 2-1 lead in the series with a 107-96 win.
+West and Goodrich combined for 46 points, and Los Angeles danced out to a 22-point lead and took a 2–1 lead in the series with a 107–96 win.

 Nineteen thousand five-hundred New York fans watched the contest.